Medical questions & health advice by board certified doctors

-What is Gaucher disease?
+"What is Gaucher disease?"

 I'm an Ashkenazi Jew, so my children at very high risk, according to my doctor for some rare conditions.
 Apparently I should get prenatal testing, when I become pregnant, for Gaucher's Disease?
 What is this?
 If I'm at such a high risk, is it a safer plan to avoid having children at all?

 To inherit the disease, both the mother and father must have one abnormal copy of the gene that must and must pass on only that copy to their offspring.
 If two carriers mate, the odds of the offspring having the disease is 25%, whereas the odds of the offspring being a carrier is 50%.
 If only one copy of the gene is passed along, the offspring does not show signs of the disease but is considered to be a carrier.
 There are three main subtypes of the disease which is outside the scope of this discussion.
 Some of the symptoms of the disease include bone pain and fractures, cognitive impairment, enlarged spleen, and heart problems.
 There are blood tests that can be done during the prenatal testing period to assess whether you and your partner are carriers of the disease.
 Of course, only your primary care doctor or ob/gyn can best evaluate you and your risk factors and counsel you on your options in terms of high risk pregnancy.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.